openmodels/META/README.md

     pointestimate (default), low, or high.
   - `slrdamage`: Sea-level rise damages; one of none, distribution, mode (default), low, or high.
-  - `nonmarketdamage`: Non-market damages; May be false (to not use, default) or true.
+  - `nonmarketdamage`: Non-market damages; may be false (to not use, default) or true.
-  - `saf`: Surface albedo feedback calibration; May be false (to not use) or Distribution mean (default)
+  - `saf`: Surface albedo feedback calibration; may be false (to not use) or Distribution mean (default)
-  - `pcf`: Permafrost carbon feedback calibration; May be false (to not use) or one of Fit of Hope and Schaefer (2016), Kessler central value, Kessler 2.5%, Kessler 97.5%, Fit of Hope and Schaefer (2016) (default), or Fit of Yumashev et al. (2019).
+  - `pcf`: Permafrost carbon feedback calibration; may be false (to not use) or one of Fit of Hope and Schaefer (2016), Kessler central value, Kessler 2.5%, Kessler 97.5%, Fit of Hope and Schaefer (2016) (default), or Fit of Yumashev et al. (2019).
-  - `omh`: Ocean methane hydrates calibration; May be false (to not use) or one of Whiteman et al. beta 20 years (default), Whiteman et al. uniform 10 years, "Whiteman et al. triangular, mode 10%, 10 years", Whiteman et al. beta 10 years, "Ceronsky et al. (2011),
+  - `omh`: Ocean methane hydrates calibration; may be false (to not use) or one of Whiteman et al. beta 20 years (default), Whiteman et al. uniform 10 years, "Whiteman et al. triangular, mode 10%, 10 years", Whiteman et al. beta 10 years, "Ceronsky et al. (2011),